LRT’s Michelle St Anne shares how processes of ‘re-scripting’

 No longer did I need to look behind.
 Never again because he was dead.
 And dead men don’t…

-the tension of abstraction
+The tension of abstraction

 A practice interrogates collaboration and devising to re-write bodily and societal scripts.